thijmennijdam/ai_safety_hackathon/readme.md

-# Automated Feature Discovery for AI Safety - The Circuit Breakers
+# Automated Feature Discovery for AI Safety

 ## Overview
 This repository contains the work of Team Circuit Breakers for the AI Safety Hackathon hosted at TU Delft.
 Our project aims to advance the field of AI safety by developing a novel method for automated feature discovery using sparse autoencoders.